 UPDATE 2023: Unfortunately the Orangery is still going through a big refurbishment so at the moment it is closed.
 I found the website a bit misleading as you can still book but it isn’t clear that you will have your afternoon tea in a sort of wedding pavilion, really underwhelming…how do I know?
 Because I booked it and discovered this only when I arrived there!
 However it seems that will reopen early 2024.

 LOCATION; Beside Kensington Palace W8 4PX

-This restaurant is situated in the now super trendy Kings Cross area, it is a beautiful restored listed building, with a spacious ground floor and a lovely mezzanine.
-The building, dated 1865, was the first purpose-built gymnasium in England and hosted the London indoor Olympic Games in 1866!
+This restaurant is situated in the now super trendy Kings Cross area, it is a beautifully restored listed building, with a spacious ground floor and a lovely mezzanine.
+The building, dated 1865, was the first purpose-built gymnasium in England and hosted the London Indoor Olympic Games in 1866!
 It is now one of the top places to eat in London with children

 DON’T MISS: Schnitzel